• Skip to primary navigation

 Ingredients

-• ¼ head Green Cannonball Cabbage
+• ¼ head White Cannonball cabbage thinly sliced or shredded

 • ½ small Lemon juiced, adjust to taste

-• 1 tablespoons Olive oil optional
+• 1 tablespoons Olive oil extra virgin, adjust to suit

 • 1 clove Garlic Crushed (optional)